Restaurants in Portobello and Camden (D8 / D2)

 Scéal Cafe ★ 4.7

-Scéal Cafe on South Circular Road in Dublin 8, Shane Palmer and Charlotte Leonard-Kane's Dublin counter near Leonard's Corner, the bakery's return to the southside where it started.
+Scéal Cafe on South Circular Road in Dublin 8, Shane Palmer and Charlotte Leonard-Kane's Dublin counter near Leonard's Corner, the bakery's return.

 Order: Brown butter kouign-amann and a sourdough loaf to take home.